ChatSecure/ChatSecure-Metadata/README.md

 	$ workon metadata
     (metadata)$ python generate_itmsp.py

+Sometimes the `metadata.xml` file inside your itmsp file will be empty and require you to copy over the proper one manually.

 # Uploading metadata to iTunes Connect

+iTMSTransporter is probably the worst piece of software Apple has ever written.
+If it hangs "updating" itself forever, just give up and try again later.

 To check out your existing metadata for an app: